bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mccowan.md

 * McCowan presented one further paper to the Society, namely On the operation of division on 10 April 1895.
 * methods of approximation were given by Lord Rayleigh and John McCowan.
 * Sadly McCowan' health deteriorated, forcing him to reduce his research activities.
-* Henderson Street is the main road through the centre of the small town and he now lived with his father William McCowan, who had by this time retired from his occupation as a tailor and clothier.
 * John McCowan died at 6 a.m. on the morning of 24 November 1900.
 * At the meeting of the Edinburgh Mathematical Society on 14 December 1900, the chairman, John Watt Butters, made a sympathetic reference to the death of Dr John McCowan who was president of the society during Session 1894-95.
 * At the meeting of the Society on 11 January 1901 John Steggall explained that the mathematical papers of the late Dr McCowan had been handed over to him "for examination with a view to their ultimate publication".